SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

       }
    <- Unable to retrieve the number of rooms.

-This tells Swift to “chain“ on the optional ``residence`` property, and to retrieve the value of ``numberOfRooms`` if ``residence`` exists.
+This tells Swift to “chain” on the optional ``residence`` property, and to retrieve the value of ``numberOfRooms`` if ``residence`` exists.
 Conversely, if ``residence`` does *not* exist, no chaining takes place, and the attempt to access ``numberOfRooms`` fails without error.